© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Long barrow at Combe Gibbet, Gallows Down. is a scheduled monument protected by Historic England under reference 1013198.
 View the official record →

-The Long barrow at Combe Gibbet, Gallows Down is a Neolithic funerary monument located on the Berkshire Downs.
+Long barrow at Combe Gibbet, Gallows Down is a Neolithic burial monument situated on the Berkshire Downs near the Wiltshire border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013198.

 Long barrow at Combe Gibbet, Gallows Down. is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013198.